OlympusDAO-Education/Documentation/contracts/dao.md

 The DAO contract is an address guarded by a simple gnosis safe implementation.
 The DAO address holds all the DAO funds accumulated over time.
-For instance the DAO allocates OHM from every bond sold by the protocol.
+For instance the DAO receives OHM from every bond sold by the protocol.
 The DAO address also holds funds from strategic investments like pKLIMA acquired during a strategic partnership with KlimaDAO.
 Below are listed DAO addresses by version, where the latest version represents the currently active address.